 On Saturday 5 August 2017, new Legislative Council electoral boundaries came into effect due to the completion of the 2016-17 Legislative Council Electoral Boundaries Redistribution process.
-We will publish new maps as soon as they are available.

-You can learn more about the redistribution and new boundaries here .
+Learn more about the redistribution here

 Here is a little history behind the names of the current Legislative Council divisions.